- last edited on

 When students are asked "What was the most important thing you learned?"
 Well, you have to think about that.
 You have to make a judgment about that.
 "I learned a lot of things in this session.
 What was the most important", and so students are having to think about that.
 Write that down on an index card, and this is a very simple learning activity.
 Takes two or three minutes at most can be done at the end of a class session and can also be done in a digital environment.
 After students have read something or listened to a video lecture, they can answer that very simple question.

-What was the most important thing that you took away from this session?
+What was the most important thing that you learned today?

 Quick retrieval activity helps support the main idea and gives them a little thinking.